-The period of time during which people enrolled in Part A and B of Medicare are able to enroll in a Medicare Advantage or Prescription Drug Plan (PDP).
-Those who are currently on Medicare Advantage or PDP plans may make changes to their plans during this period.
-This enrollment period runs annually from October 15th through December 7th with coverage beginning on January 1st.
+If you are already enrolled in Medicare Part A and B, you can enroll in a Medicare Advantage or Prescription Drug Plan (PDP) during the Annual Enrollment Period (AEP).
+If you are currently on a Medicare Advantage or PDP plan, you can make changes to your plan during this time.
+This enrollment period occurs annually from October 15 through December 7, with coverage beginning on January 1.

 An individual who has health insurance coverage through the Medicare or Medicaid program.

 A benefit period is the space of time that begins on the day that you are admitted to either a hospital or skilled nursing facility.
 The period ends 60 consecutive days after you last receive care at either a hospital or skilled nursing facility.
 Each benefit period has its own inpatient hospital deductible cost that you must pay.
 A new benefit period begins if you are admitted to a hospital or skilled nursing facility after a benefit period closes.
 There is no limit to the number of benefit periods provided.

 The percentage of the cost of health care services or prescription drugs that you must pay after you have met your plan’s deductible.